TessGrass/laboration-1/README.md

 ### **How To Test The Module And It's Methods**

 The testModule.js contains all the public methods you as a developer want to use in your project and it runs the methods inside a console.log, as the image shows.
-In the test module, each method is independent and get's it's arguments from the variables in the test module.
-In reality the methods can be combined to get the desired result.
-When you are done testing a method you can just comment it out.
+In order to quickly and easily get started with testing the module, each method is independent and gets its arguments ​​from the variables directly in the test module, feel free to elaborate with them yourself!
+When you are done testing a method you can just comment that one out.
 <br>

 ![TestModule](./test-rapport/images/TestModuleOverview.png)